Battle of Vaslui: Aftermath

-When Laiotă returned, Vlad Tepes went to battle and was killed by the Janissaries near Bucharest in December 1476.
+When Laiotă returned, Vlad Țepeș went to battle and was killed by the Janissaries near Bucharest in December 1476.
 Laiotă again occupied the Wallachian throne, which urged Stephen to make another return to Wallachia and dethrone Laiotă for the fifth and last time, while a Dănești, Țepeluș, was established as ruler of the country.

-In 1484, the Ottomans under Bayezid II managed to conquer Chilia and Cetatea Albă and incorporate it into their empire under the name of Budjak, leaving Moldavia a landlocked principality for many years to come.
+In 1484, the Ottomans under Bayezid II managed to conquer Chilia and Cetatea Albă and incorporate them into their empire under the name of Budjak, leaving Moldavia a landlocked principality for many years to come.

 Between May and September 1488, Stephen built the Voroneț Monastery to commemorate the victory at Vaslui; "the exterior walls – including a representation of the Last Judgment on the west wall – were painted in 1547 with a background of vivid cerulean blue.
 This is so vibrant that art historians refer to Voroneţ blue the same way they do Titian red."
 In 1490, he extended his work by building another monastery of Saint John the Baptist.
 These monasteries served as cultural centres; today, they are on UNESCO's World Heritage List.